Inheritance Trust Tax: A CA Beneficiary’s Guide

 An irrevocable trust, on the other hand, cannot be altered once it’s created.
 The assets are officially transferred out of the grantor’s estate.
 This move can be a smart way to reduce potential estate taxes down the line, which is a direct benefit to the beneficiaries.
 Understanding which type of trust you’re inheriting from is the first step in figuring out your financial and tax responsibilities.

-Key Tax Differences for Beneficiaries
+What Are the Tax Differences for Beneficiaries?

 The main tax difference for you as a beneficiary comes down to how the trust’s assets and earnings are treated.
 With a revocable trust, the grantor handles all the taxes during their lifetime.
 Once it becomes irrevocable upon their death, the trust itself becomes a separate taxable entity.